B2. Operations

 Ask students to explain what they learned from this activity.

-Prepare the material required for the activity, that is a set of 40 number cards (4 cards of each number from 0 to 9) per team.
-It is also possible to use a deck of cards and adapt it as follows: take the cards from ace to jack and specify that aces are worth 1 and jacks are worth 0.
+Prepare the material required for the activity, which is a set of 40 number cards (4 cards of each number from 0 to 9) per team.
+It is also possible to use a deck of cards and adapt it as follows: use aces as 1 and jacks as 0.

 Group students into teams of two or four.